jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [24] 48 49 50
 ```

 It gives us a bunch of numbers where the letter "a" is present in that element of "crimes".
 What this is useful for is subsetting.
 We can use `grep()` to find all values that match a pattern we want and subset to keep just those values.
-This gives us the row numbers to keep.

 ```r